tdivyajyotis/tdivyajyotis.github.io-old/index.md

 I'm on almost all of the social networks, going by tdivyajyotis;
 but notably on Reddit & Twitter, I go by my pseudonym codercuber instead.

-anyway the most reliable option is good ol' email at codercuber[at]pm.me or tdivyajyotis[at]duck.com
+anyways the most reliable option is good ol' email at codercuber[at]pm.me or tdivyajyotis[at]duck.com